Rent I Want to Live! (1958)

 Spoiler Alert

-Robert Wise's anti-capital punishment polemic is based on the real life case of Barbara Graham who was executed in San Quentin in 1955 on unreliable evidence.
-It's a procedural film which explains how the prisoner is processed from their conviction all the way to the death penalty.
+Robert Wise's polemic against capital punishment is based on the real life case of Barbara Graham who was executed in San Quentin in 1955 on unreliable evidence.
+It's a procedural film which explains how the prisoner is processed from her conviction, all the way to the death penalty.
 The system is characterised as barbaric and legally hazardous.

-The film casts doubt over her guilt and argues that she was ill-used by a defective judicial system and the parasitic media.
-It was based on Graham's letters, and articles by Edward Montgomery, a Pulitzer Prize winning journalist who initially condemned her, but eventually tried to save her from capital punishment.
+The story casts doubt on her guilt and argues that she was ill-used by a defective judiciary and the parasitic media.
+It was based on Graham's letters, and articles by a Pulitzer Prize winning journalist who initially condemned her, but eventually tried to save her from the gas chamber.

 Graham was a prostitute with a history of petty crime.
 She lies by reflex.
-She is also shown as an affectionate mother who suffered at the hands of others.
-Susan Hayard is superb as the complex, condemned woman.
-For my money, Hayward was the great American female dramatic actor of the fifties.
+She is also represented as an affectionate mother who a victim of domestic abuse.
+Susan Hayward- one of the very best dramatic actors of the fifties- is superb as the complex, condemned woman.

 Wise actually puts us inside the gas chamber with Graham, trapped within the voyeuristic gaze of the press and representatives of law and order.
-The film makes a powerful case (though has been criticised for altering facts) but it's Hayward's intense, kinetic performance that ultimately dominates the screen.
+The film makes a powerful case (though has been criticised for altering facts) but it's Hayward's intense, kinetic performance that ultimately dominates.

 1 out of 1 members found this review helpful.